 Athletic Facilities: Our initial meetings were to discuss possible projects and Superintendent Farnsworth recommended looking at athletic facilities.
 We brought together the Hudson City Schools, our foundation, the Athletic Boosters, and Hudson Community Foundation and started the process - to design, fund, oversee and complete Scott Malson Field at the Middle School.
 In subsequent years projects included Hudson Memorial Stadium, Malson Athletic Center and Entryway, and the renovation of the Tennis Courts at Hudson High School.

-This multiple-year project would not have been possible without the planning and generous funding of Tom Murdough and Dick Malson.
+These multiple-year projects would not have been possible without the planning and generous funding of Tom Murdough and

 The foundation also launched additional projects including: